ArcPy provides a number of classes to better support workflows using Python.

 Determines the type and seed that will be used to create random numbers.

-Creates a raster object that can be used in Python scripting or in a Map Algebra expression.
+Creates a raster object that can be used in Python or in a Map Algebra expression.
 A raster object is a variable that references a raster dataset.

 Defines a RasterInfo object that describes a set of raster properties to facilitate the creation of a raster dataset using the Raster class.